 Since then, solar PV technology has evolved at a rapid pace.
-Manufacturers have been able to create solar panels that are nearly 30 percent efficient, and homeowners on the EnergySage Solar Marketplace regularly receive quotes featuring solar panels with 19 to 21 percent efficiency from solar installers.
-These high efficiency panels can produce 25 percent more electricity than the lower-tier economy panels that made up the majority of the market in past years.
+Manufacturers have been able to create prototype solar panels that are over 30 percent efficient, and homeowners on the EnergySage Marketplace regularly receive quotes featuring solar panels with 20 to 22 percent efficiency from solar installers.
+These high-efficiency panels can produce 25 percent more electricity than the lower-tier economy panels that made up the majority of the market in past years.

 The technology exists to increase solar panel efficiency even further.
-Researchers have managed to achieve 46 percent efficiency in certain laboratory tests using advanced cell structures.
+Researchers have managed to achieve 47.1 percent efficiency using advanced cell structures.
 However, super high-efficiency panels are typically made of more expensive materials not used in rooftop solar panels, and as a result, they aren’t currently cost-effective.

 Cost of solar panels over time: a tale of falling prices

-Less than 10 years ago, in 2008, the cost of a solar panel installation was $8.82 per watt.
+Over a decade ago, in 2009, the cost of a solar panel installation was $8.50 per watt.
 The solar industry today looks very different: in addition to solar panel efficiency increasing dramatically, solar panel producers have significantly improved their manufacturing processes.
 Solar installers, too, can deploy solar PV across the United States more efficiently now than they could ten years ago.
-The result: the price of solar has fallen by over 60 percent, to just $3.36/watt.
+The result: the price of solar has fallen dramatically, to just $2.77/watt.

 Changes in solar panel cost over time can be explained by Swanson’s Law, which states that the price of solar PV modules decreases by about 20 percent for every doubling in global solar capacity.
 The law is named after Richard Swanson, founder of high-efficiency solar panel manufacturer SunPower, and indicate a phenomenon seen across many different technologies: new industries face a major learning curve, and as they improve, prices fall.